FACTBOX-Key figures and fallout in U.S. college admissions scandal | Education

 Most recently, Gordon Ernst, a former tennis coach at Georgetown University, on Sept.
 15 agreed to plead guilty to charges that he accepted bribes to help the children of Singer's clients get into the school as fake athletic recruits.
 PLEADED NOT GUILTY

-The two fathers standing trial are former casino executive Gamal Aziz, 64, and private equity firm founder John Wilson, 62.
-They are among those who have pleaded not guilty.
-The judge in the case, U.S. District Judge Nathaniel Gorton, has ordered joint trials for the pair and another group of parents who say they are not guilty.
+The two fathers who went on trial were former casino executive Gamal Aziz, 64, and private equity firm founder John Wilson, 62.
+They are among those who have pleaded not guilty and were the first to be convicted at trial.
+The judge in the case, U.S. District Judge Nathaniel Gorton, ordered joint trials for the pair and another group of parents who say they are not guilty.
 Palo Alto residents Gregory and Amy Colburn and businessman I-Hin "Joey" Chen will face trial in January.

 Several college athletic officials charged with accepting bribes have denied wrongdoing as well.
 Jovan Vavic, former University of Southern California water polo coach, and Donna Heinel, former senior associate athletic director at the school, are currently set to face trial in November, though a judge on Oct.
 4 said she would allow them to be tried separately.
 SENTENCES